teeeya/TechnicalTest/README.md

-Code to return long string in an array, basic selenium test, basic soap api test
+Code to return longest string in an array, basic selenium test, basic soap api test